uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 # Solutions to questions

-(3, 1) is the right-most corner of the arrow.
+(3, 1) is the right-most corner of the shape.
 A negative *x* value means that it's to the *left* of the center instead of the right.
 (A negative *y* value is below the center).

 {panel end}

-{interactive slug="2d-arrow-manipulations" type="whole-page" text="true" parameters="config=coord-translate"}
+{interactive slug="2d-shape-manipulations" type="whole-page" text="true" parameters="config=coord-translate"}

 Translating